garcia-nacho/NoisExtractor/README.md

 Additionally.
 NoisExtractor will generate two fasta files for the major and minor sequence (Only if the flags *-c* and *-o* are used)

 # Limitations:
-Noise_extractor can find insertions but they are not inserted in the fasta files.
+Noise_extractor can find insertions but they are not incorporated into the fasta files.